-Over 2.5 million Slovaks take part on first day of nationwide COVID-19 testing
+Over 2.5 million Slovaks take part on first day of nationwide Covid-19 testing

-PRAGUE, Nov 1 (Reuters) - Nearly half of Slovakia's entire population took COVID-19 swabs on Saturday, the first day of two-day nationwide testing the government hopes will help reverse a fast rise in infections without a hard lockdown.
+PRAGUE: Nearly half of Slovakia's entire population took Covid-19 swabs on Saturday, the first day of two-day nationwide testing the government hopes will help reverse a fast rise in infections without a hard lockdown.

 The scheme, a first in a country of comparable size, is being watched by other nations looking for ways to slow the virus spread and avoid overwhelming their health systems.

-Defence Minister Jaroslav Nad said on Sunday 2.58 million Slovaks took the test on Saturday, and 25,850 or 1% tested positive and must go into quarantine.
+Defence Minister Jaroslav Nad said on Sunday 2.58 million Slovaks took the test on Saturday, and 25,850 or one percent tested positive and must go into quarantine.

 The European Union country has 5.5 million people and aims to test as many as possible, except for children under 10.